The Role of Therapy in Managing Age-Related Eye Conditions

 Source: pexels.com

 My grandmother is 85 years old, and she has a cataract.
 She had a scheduled operation for her eyes last April 1st, which was canceled due to the pandemic.
-Now, she had to live with the blurry left eye, during a mediocrely functioning right eye.
+Now, she had to live with a blurry left eye during a mediocrely functioning right eye.
 I did not have it in my heart to put her in a home.
 That was what I promised my mother before she passed away three years ago.
 I told her that I would take care of Grams, and I have been not because of a promise.
 It was because I loved her dearly.

 Continue reading “Eye Surgery Cancelled Due To COVID-19”